captainjono/rxns/strangleAMonolith.md

         }
 ```

 your future state in a pure event source model would look like this.
-Dont worry about the lock here, thats just to serilise access to the aggregate which can be stored locally immediately with your user getting a response in > 10ms, then you can lazily persist that to a cloud db or push it into a [read model such as a legacy db with a view processor pattern](ViewProcessors.md)
+Dont worry about the lock here, thats just to serilise access to the aggregate which can be stored locally immediately with your user getting a response in > 10ms, then you can [lazily persist that to a cloud db with a `sharding queue processor` or push it into a [read model such as a legacy db with a db view processor pattern](ViewProcessors.md)

 ```c#
         public IObservable<DomainCommandResult<bool>> Handle(RevokeDocumentAccessForIndividualCmd cmd)